khinsen/MMTK/Doc/mmtk.rst

 and its subclasses.
 Of course they are available for non-periodic universes as well.

-Universes also provide methods for obtaining :ref:`atom_property` objects that describe the state of the system (configurations, velocities, masses), and for restoring the system state from a :ref:`trajectory` file.
+Universes also provide methods for obtaining :ref:`atom property
+<atom_property>` objects that describe the state of the system
+(configurations, velocities, masses), and for restoring the system state from a :ref:`trajectory` file.

 Energy evaluation
 =================

 Energy evaluation requires a force field, and therefore all the methods in this section are defined only for universe objects, i.e. in class :class:`MMTK.Universe.Universe`.
 However, they all take an optional arguments (anything that can be broken down into atoms) that indicates for which subset of the universe the energy is to be evaluated.
 In addition to the potential energy, energy gradients and second derivatives (force constants) can be obtained, if the force field implements them.
 There is also a method that returns a dictionary containing the values for all the individual force field terms, which is often useful for analysis.

 Surfaces and volumes